-This question is regarding a regional question and can be found in the Regional Plan.
+This question is regarding a regional question and can be found in the regional section of the plan.

 B. (R) Describe the establishment of the administrative cost arrangement including the pooling of funds for administrative costs, as appropriate for the region.